Wolfsauge/podman_build_bend/README.md

 The goal is to create an isolated, permanently running, CUDA-enabled environment for interactive use of Bend.
 Example commands to bring up a container can be found at the end of this document.
 The images include git clones of the HVM and Bend repos.

-## Disclaimer and Scope

-The images produced are not supposed to be run in a production scenario or as a cluster deployment.
-They purposefully violate the philosophy of running more than one process in one container etc., in order to facilitate a legacy VM pattern use case instead.
-SSH is included to facilitate running the image on rented GPU nodes.

-To use CUDA functions and to follow the example, it's required to run the images on a working Docker or podman setup, which has access to an Nvidia GPU.
-The image has been used successfully on Linux 6.6.32, glibc and the Nvidia driver version 550.78.

-:construction: The build process does not include any tests, especially no tests of the CUDA functions.
-Compile a [minimal CUDA program](https://gist.github.com/dpiponi/1502434) using the -devel image, if you want to troubleshoot your setup.

 ## Tags

 The workflows of this repo push their tags to this [Docker Hub repo](https://hub.docker.com/repository/docker/nschle/bend/).